Artisanal and small-scale mining in Honduras: fostering responsible practices and supply chains

 Since the start of 2020 the 'Honduras: land of shining gold' project has been working to support the implementation of the European Union Regulation on Conflict Minerals by fostering responsible mining practices and the creation of supply chains for two ASM communities in this conflict-affected Central American country.

-The event will feature two 30-minute question-and-answer panel discussions.
-The first 30 minutes will focus on national experiences and perspectives from two miners and a government official.
-The second 30-minute segment will focus on market and international experiences of working in Honduras.
+The event featured two 30-minute question-and-answer panel discussions.
+The first 30 minutes focused on national experiences and perspectives from two miners and a government official.
+The second 30-minute segment focused on market and international experiences of working in Honduras.

-This session will share perspectives and lessons learned from miners, Honduran government officials and companies to shed light on the country’s ASM potential and its key challenges, at a time of major political change.
-It will be held as a side event during the 15th OECD Forum on Responsible Mineral Supply Chains
+The session shared perspectives and lessons learned from miners, Honduran government officials and companies to shed light on the country’s ASM potential and its key challenges, at a time of major political change.
+It was held as a side event during the 15th OECD Forum on Responsible Mineral Supply Chains

 About the speakers